-Remove a and its incident edge to form a new graph H. Apply the inductive hypothesis to H?
+Remove a and its incident edge to form a new graph H. Can we apply the inductive hypothesis to H?

 ★ Important Induction Item: Always remove edges. ★

 Definition.
 A tree is a connected graph that contains no cycles.
 Definition.
 A forest is a graph that contains no cycle.